 •Winters Branch Recreation Trail 0.9 miles Take the Winters Branch Trail Tour

 Lane Situated on a small parcel of land behind the Boys & Girls Club in Dean Park, this park is reserved solely for skateboarders and roller blade enthusiasts.
 It is open during daylight hours only and is not supervised.
 Benches are located on the outside of the fence for parental use.
 There is no admission fee.

 Visit the five-acre archaeological park on the original site of the Manassas Industrial School for Colored Youth, adjacent to Jennie Dean Elementary.
 The school was founded largely through the efforts of former slave Jennie Dean who, after almost a decade of charismatic fundraising, chartered the school in 1893.
 Learn about the school at an interactive kiosk, view a model of the original campus, and walk among the original school's foundations.

 9201 Center Street

 Enjoy happenings at the Loy E. Harris Pavilion year-round.
-In summer, visit the Thursday Farmer's Market, a free lunchtime or evening concert, a Sunday Ice Cream Social, or many festivals, events, and dances.
+In summer, visit the Thursday Farmer's Market, a free concert, or many festivals, events, and dances.
 Lace up your skates and take a turn on the ice when the weather turns cold.
 The Pavilion is also available for private rentals.

 8601 Portner Avenue